robmarkcole/circuitpython-on-home-assistant/README.md

 1. `sudo apt-get install screen` -> install [screen](https://www.gnu.org/software/screen/), if you have never done so before.
 2. `ls /dev/tty*` -> list available devices/terminals, and I identified the ESP8266 by plugging and unplugging the board and checking what was added to this list.
 My boards shows up as `/dev/ttyUSB0`
 3. `screen /dev/ttyUSB0 115200` -> connect to the board via screen.
 If you get the error `Cannot open your terminal '/dev/pts/2' - please check.`, run `script /dev/null` and try again.
-4. Do whatever you want to do via the REPL
+4. Do whatever you want to do via the REPL.
+To exit screen session `control + A + D`
 5. `screen -list` -> To check running screen processes, useful if you become detached, this will return something like `6248.pts-3.hassbian     (20/11/18 20:37:25)     (Detached)`.
 To kill that process `screen -S 6248 -X quit`

-An alternative to screen is piocom:
-1. `sudo apt-get install picocom`
-2. `picocom -b115200 /dev/ttyUSB0`

 <p align="center">
 <img src="https://github.com/robmarkcole/circuitpython-on-home-assistant/blob/master/images/circuitpython_ha.png" width="1200">